 Except where they conflict with this policy, current Drake University policies governing a student’s leave of absence for illness will be applied to those students who may need time off for evaluation or treatment of chemical dependency.

-Re-entry into the classroom or practicum/capstone experiences following an absence for alcohol or chemical dependency treatment or continuation in the academic program during treatment will be coordinated by IPRN and the student affairs officer who may place restrictions on the individual's classroom, laboratory, clinical, or clerkship activities that are thought to be in the best interests of the individual's recovery and public safety.
+Re-entry into the classroom or practicum/capstone experiences following an absence for alcohol or chemical dependency treatment or continuation in the academic program during treatment will be coordinated by the treatment provider, IMP3 or IPP and the student affairs officer who may place restrictions on the individual's classroom, laboratory, clinical, fieldwork or clerkship activities that are thought to be in the best interests of the individual's recovery and public safety.

 E. Release of Information

-Students undergoing assessment, treatment, rehabilitation or aftercare agree to sign a release so that progress reports from their treatment provider and/or IPRN can be provided to the student affairs officer.
+Students undergoing assessment, treatment, rehabilitation or aftercare agree to sign a release so that progress reports from their treatment provider and/or IMP3 or IPP are provided to the student affairs officer.
 The progress reports will be limited to the individual's compliance, progress and recommendations for returning to the academic program.
 All records of student involvement with these procedures will be maintained in secure arrangements with the student affairs officer.

 F. Financial Responsibility